orchest/orchest/docs/source/glossary.rst

     * The file can be edited (through your favorite editor), e.g. just like a Jupyter Notebook.
 Can also be run through a :ref:`pipeline run <pipeline run>`.
     * Has an execution state, i.e. *READY*, *PENDING*, *RUNNING*, *COMPUTED*, *ABORTED* or *FAILURE*.
     * A step can have a set of parameters, all of which have to be given a default value.
 (The set of parameters can also be empty, thus the step not having any parameters.)
-These parameters are stored inside the ``pipeline.json`` and are accessible inside the execution environment.
+These parameters are stored inside the :ref:`pipeline definition <pipeline definition>` and are accessible inside the execution environment.

 .. _pipeline: